oshi/oshi/README.md

   -Dexec.classpathScope="test"
 ```

-In addition, the `oshi-demo` project includes an [OshiGui](https://github.com/oshi/oshi/blob/master/oshi-demo/src/main/java/oshi/demo/OshiGui.java) class implementing a basic Swing GUI offering suggestions for potential visualizations using OSHI in a UI, monitoring, or alerting application, as shown below:
+In addition, the `oshi-demo` project includes an [OshiGui](https://github.com/oshi/oshi/blob/master/oshi-demo/src/main/java/oshi/demo/OshiGui.java) class implementing a basic Swing GUI offering suggestions for potential visualizations using OSHI in a UI, monitoring, or alerting application, as shown below.
+For a more advanced GUI based on this approach, see the [MooInfo project](https://github.com/rememberber/MooInfo).

 General information about the operating system and computer system hardware:
 ![Operating System and Hardware](https://github.com/dbwiddis/oshi/blob/master/src/site/markdown/OSHW.PNG)